derekbassett/containers-from-scratch/README_embedmd.md

 The command now is now correctly running as PID 1

 #### Step 4.
 Having PS correctly work
+If you can't get the last step to work you can start with `step_3_process_isolation.go`

 But if we run `ps` we still have the same list of processes